For Developers

 });

 There are a few ways to perform error handling with an async generator.
-To name two.
+You can see two common patterns below.

 A try/catch block: